MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ShortEventName** - A short name of an event.
 Allows us to identify the event that was being sent from the client.

 - **Data_StickyNotesSDKVersion** - Version number indicating the version of Sticky Notes the user is using.
 Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Data_TimeTakenInMS** - Time taken to show related notes after a change in context in millisecond.

 - **Event_ReceivedTime** - The time the event was logged in the service